matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 `1` (default) | numeric scalar between `0` and `1`

-Top probability mass for controlling the diversity of the generated output.
+Top probability mass for controlling the diversity of the generated output using top-p sampling.
 Higher top probability mass corresponds to higher diversity.

 ### `StopSequences` \- Stop sequences